-Today we are speaking with the fascinating English author Jeannie Wycherley, who has always been blessed with a wildly overactive imagination.
+Blessed with a wildly overactive imagination, English author Jeannie Wycherley is chatting with me today.
 Jeannie lives in Devon with her husband and the fur-kids, three beloved dogs who are spoilt rotten (something I totally understand).
 Jeannie writes stories that are dark, suspenseful, horror-filled … and sometimes just plain weird in a wonderful kind of way.

 Jeannie: I suppose like most writers I began in school.
 I loved writing, but you know what careers officers are like.
 They put me off.
 Instead I followed an academic path – right through to a PhD in history (which I loved doing, don’t get me wrong) – and worked in education for a long time.
 I ended up burnt out, on anti-depressants and receiving counselling for my struggle with work.
 Turned out I was just doing the wrong job and needed something more creative.